 A quarterly AI opportunity review, run by the Steering Squad and informed by the measurement data from live programs, solves this.
 The agenda has two parts: what did we learn this quarter from what's running, and what's changed in the external environment that might be worth testing?
 The output is a prioritized backlog update: new hypotheses to test, existing use cases to expand, and capabilities to accelerate into the next phase.

 The teams that navigate this well share a specific habit: they treat their AI roadmap as a living document, not a completed plan.
 When a new capability emerges, the question isn't "should we adopt this?"
 It's "does our measurement data give us a view on whether this addresses a gap we've already identified?"
+That's the difference between chasing novelty and evolving deliberately.

 The Compounding Advantage of Systematic Measurement